 Last year’s Cambridge Analytica revelations highlighted the extent to which internet companies surveil online activity.
 Cambridge Analytica’s actions broke Facebook’s own rules by collecting and on-selling data under the pretence of academic research.
 Their dealings may have violated election law in the United States.

-In this sense, Cambridge Analytica was small player in the big data economy.
+In this sense, Cambridge Analytica was a small player in the big data economy.

 Where surveillance capitalism came from